daniau/blackjack-game/README.md

 ## 🧪 How to Play
 1. Click "Start Game"
 2. Click "new card" to draw another card.
-3. The winner is determined by who gets closest to 21 without going over
+3. The winner is determined by who gets closest to 21 without going over.

 📁 How to Run
 Just open the index.html file in your browser